Regularity of Gibbs measures for unbounded spin systems on general graphs: Stochastic domination by product measure

-We now show how the above corollary allows us to construct the plus-measure without the need for growing boundary conditions.
+One potential disadvantage of the construction in Proposition \ref{prop: maximal b.c} is that it relies on growing boundary conditions, so the finite-volume measures are not regular up to the boundary.
+In this section, we use the stochastic domination by a product measure of Theorem~\ref{thm:product domination} to give alternative definitions of the plus measure at finite volume that are regular up to the boundary and satisfy a monotonicity property in the volume with gaps, which is reminiscent of the corresponding property of the plus measure for the Ising model.

 We give two constructions, one with random boundary conditions, the other by making the single-site measure depend on the vertex.
-We will work on a graph $G$ of degree bounded by some constant $D>0$ and consider nearest-neighbour interactions on $G$.
+As in the statement of Theorem \ref{thm:product domination}, we assume $\rho$ is an even probability measure on $\mathbb R$ satisfying \eqref{eq: single-site n=2} and we work with nearest-neighbour interactions on a graph $G=(V,E)$ of degree bounded by some constant $D>0$.